Project Summary

 Project Description

-RAM’s geotechnical team has provided geotechnical consulting services for several Tsleil-Waututh Nation projects, including but not limited to the following projects located near Sleil-Waututh Road and Alder Court in North Vancouver.
-These projects represent the implementation of a new centralized Tsleil-Waututh Nation Community Campus.
+RAM’s geotechnical team has provided geotechnical consulting services for several Tsleil-Waututh Nation projects, including (but not limited to) the following projects located near Sleil-Waututh Road and Alder Court in North Vancouver.

 Tsleil-Waututh Community Centre (1998- 2002)

-The Tsleil-Waututh Community Centre is a two storey, at-grade gymnasium building.
-RAM’s geotechnical team provided geotechnical engineering services for this project including, foundation assessment, erosion and sediment control design, slope stability assessment, slope stability analyses and design of seismic remedial works for an adjacent loose fill slope, measuring up to 10 metres in height.
+The Tsleil-Waututh Community Centre is a two-storey, at-grade gymnasium building.
+RAM’s geotechnical team provided geotechnical engineering services for this project, including foundation assessment, erosion and sediment control design, slope stability assessment, slope stability analyses, and design of seismic remedial works for an adjacent loose fill slope, measuring up to 10 metres in height.

 Tsleil-Waututh Administration and Health Centre (2012- 2019)

-This project was particularly complex as the site comprised several metres of loose, saturated surficial soil with moderately steep slopes at the perimeter.
+This project was particularly complex as the site was comprised of several metres of loose, saturated surficial soil with moderately steep slopes at the perimeter.
 In order to mitigate the risk of a liquefaction induced flow slide on the sloping terrain, RAM’s geotechnical team provided a soil remediation design involving bulk excavation of the upper 10 metres of existing loose soil, which was then replaced with compacted engineered fill.
-In addition to providing geotechnical engineering services, RAM’s geotechnical team also provided contract administrative services for the earthworks phase of the project, which included removal of significant volumes of contaminated or otherwise deleterious fill soils.
+In addition to providing geotechnical engineering services, RAM also provided contract administrative services for the earthworks phase of the project, which included removal of significant volumes of contaminated or otherwise deleterious fill soils.

 Tsleil-Waututh Solar Power Project (2020)

-RAM’s Role
+Our Role

-• Site Investigation
+- Site Investigation

-• Slope Stability Analyses
+- Slope Stability Analyses

-• Liquefaction Assessment
+- Liquefaction Assessment

-• Contract Administration
+- Contract Administration

-• Excavation Shoring Design
+- Excavation Shoring Design

-• MSE Wall Design
+- MSE Wall Design

-• Deep Foundation Design
+- Deep Foundation Design

-• Erosion and Sediment Control Design
+- Erosion and Sediment Control Design

-• Construction Field Reviews
+- Construction Field Reviews